newwhitecheng/dukenet/README.md

 # DukeNet
-2nd place solution for AI Acceleration Challenge at ICCV 2019 (DSP track) A mobile Vision Model for DSP.
+## 2nd place solution for AI Acceleration Challenge at LPIRC workshop at ICCV 2019 (DSP track)
+DukeNet is a mobile Vision Model for DSP.
 The time constraint is <7ms on a Qualcomm Hexagon DSP.

 ## Model Description
 It's inspired by MobileNetv3.
 We add the following modifications for Qualcomm Hexagon DSP.